sgmurphy/wordpress-plugins/mystickyelements/readme.txt

 * SoundCloud - this is another great channel like itunes and Spotify to distribute music, interviews and podcasts.

-* VK - Add you VK VKontakte username in the field and it will automatically let your visitors chat with you.
+* VK - Add your VK VKontakte username in the field and it will automatically let your visitors chat with you.

 * Viber - Add your phone number and visitors who have Viber app installed can call and chat with you easily.